 - Your system (ERP) must be able to change integrations without rewriting your business logic.

-How cifraHQ Integrates with All Three
+How cifraHQ Integrates with Both

 - Provider independence: your company chooses the PAC that fits best - you won't be locked in.